awls99/genericus-namus/README.md

   patch: string; // usually `static-eu`
 };
 ```
-2. Compile and run `src/scripts/generator.ts`, this will write down a new `src/json/roster.json` which is where the information lies.
+2. `npm run generate` this will write down a new `src/json/roster.json` which is where the information lies.

 ## Automatic Deploys
 The script `src/scripts/update.sh` is ran every two hours and updats the data and deploys the new version of the GitHub Page, this allows the page to function without a backend for now.